josephlarralde/pd-jl/README.md

 Or you can specify your own install location by changing the `PDLIBDIR` var in `Makefile`.

-This library should be available soon via pd's integrated package manager `deken`.
+#### notes

-Note : the `make source` command creates a `build/source/jl` directory containing a copy of all the abstractions and help files of the library, the c++ source for the externals and the `Makefile`, with all git related files and folders removed (used to generate a source-only package with `deken`).
+The `make source` command creates a `build/source/jl` directory containing a copy of all the abstractions and help files of the library, the c++ source for the externals and the `Makefile`, with all git related files and folders removed (used to generate a source-only package with `deken`).